Is financing available?

 Is there a warranty?

-HVO systems come with a one year warranty that includes parts and labor.
-Respironics Everflo and M10 concentrators purchased from HVO are covered either by a one year or a three year warranty, depending on which option you chose at purchase time.
-All other concentrators that we sell are covered by a one year warranty.
+HVO systems come with a one year warranty that covers parts and labor.
+Respironics M10 concentrators purchased from HVO are covered by a three year manufacturer's warranty.
+AirSep Onyx Ultra 10 LPM oxygen concentrators are covered by a one year manufacturer's warranty.

 What are the power requirements?

-- 5-outlet relay box requires 30 amps (with an outlet for a NEMA L5-30P plug)
+- 5-outlet relay box requires 30 amps.
+Comes with a fixed cord NEMA L5-30P plug.

 A power surge protector is recommended for the Main.